-Accounting Standards Codification (ASC) 606, “Revenue from Contracts with Customers”, requires entities to evaluate if promised goods or services in a contract are capable of being distinct and separately identifiable.
+Accounting Standards Codification (ASC) 606 requires entities to evaluate if promised goods or services in a contract are capable of being distinct and separately identifiable.
 In step two, identify the performance obligations in the contract, promised goods or services deemed not distinct are combined into a single performance obligation.
 When the single performance obligation meets the criteria for over-time recognition, the combination of non-distinct goods or services complicates the application of step five of the revenue model, recognize revenue when or as performance obligations are satisfied.
 Therefore, entities must appropriately measure progress for bundled goods or services for which control is transferred to the customer at different rates.

 Measuring progress of a performance obligation composed of non-distinct goods and services with different patterns of transfer is not explicitly addressed in ASC 606.
-As a result, the FASB/IASB Joint Transition Resource Group for Revenue Recognition (TRG) addressed related issues in its July 2015 meeting.
-Determining appropriate measurement of progress in these situations will require significant judgement.
+As a result, the Financial Accounting Standards Board (FASB) Transition Resource Group for Revenue Recognition (TRG) addressed related issues in its July 2015 meeting.
+Determining appropriate measurement of progress in these situations will require significant judgment.
 The following provides restrictions and principles to assist in determining the appropriate measure of progress:

 Additionally, the TRG believes entities should not default to common methods used under ASC 605 for measuring progress for bundled performance obligations.
 These common methods include recognizing revenue over the performance period of the final deliverable in the bundle (“final deliverable method”) and using the recognition pattern of the predominant good or service in the bundle (“predominant deliverable method”).